Please note that Tapas no longer supports Internet Explorer.

 Nov 10, 2025

-The scion unsheathed a cleaver-like dagger and stabbed it through the laptop like it was made of paper.
+The scion unsheathed a broad dagger and stabbed it through the laptop like it was made of paper.
 I battled the urge to leap out and slap the insolent nobleman.
 How could he do this to a computer?
 Any computer!
 My computer… My livelihood!
 My property!
 All the years leading to acquisition of it!
-All the hard work that was saved inside!
+All the hard work that was saved in it!

 Lordling dropped the damaged instrument into the dirt like the garbage it truly was now.
 This absolute little shit!
 I was beyond enraged.
 I was an insult away from flinging a stone at his smug face.